adoc-airflow-plugin

 ### Plugin Environment Variables

-The adoc client depends on environment variables:
+The ADOC client requires the following environment variables:

 Raw data